Research is the creation of knowledge which leads to new and efficient solutions for society - Shiv Nadar

 2. Northern Research Bursary / North of the 55th parallel

 The proposal to create a Northern Research Bursary Fund under the auspices of the Landscape Architecture Canada Foundation (LACF), was initiated by the North West Territories Association of Landscape Architects (NWTALA) in 2017 with an aim to promote interest in and advancement of research in northern Canada.
 This bursary intends to disburse awards of up to $5,000 until depletion and was not established to become a fully endowed fund.

 The Donald Graham Bursary is awarded to communication projects that promote and advance knowledge about the core values of the profession of landscape architecture.
 This bursary was established in 2018 by the Graham family in collaboration with LACF in memoriam of Donald Graham, a longstanding practitioner, an advocate of the profession of Landscape architecture and one of the founding members of LACF.
 The inaugural bursary award is for $1,000 however the intention is to grow this fund through sponsorship and additional support to eventually provide a sustainable annual award of $2,500.

-Supporters of LACF Bursaries share in LACF's vision of universally rich, resilient and sustainable landscapes for the betterment of humankind.
+Supporters of LACF Bursaries share in LACF's vision of believing in the power of landscapes to transform our common future.
 LACF is grateful to the visionary individuals and groups that have initiated and championed these endowment funds and for the support of the many individuals who have contributed to making them grow.